-Because Valentine’s Day is quickly approaching–and because chocolate is the perfect way to say “I love you,” I decided to refresh and repost this fabulous recipe for Chocolate Molten Lava Cakes with Sugar-Coated Raspberries.
+Because Valentine’s Day is quickly approaching–and because chocolate is the perfect way to say “I love you,” I decided to repost this fabulous recipe for Chocolate Molten Lava Cakes with Sugar-Coated Raspberries.

 I have to tell you, these rich, serving-size cakes are to die for, yet they’re surprisingly easy to make.